Is Your Baby Gifted? Here's What To Look For - Baby Chick

 • Reach physical milestones (such as crawling) earlier than average

-Gifted children may not have all these traits, but they will likely have more than two.
+Gifted children may not have all these traits, but they will likely have more than two.11

 Gifted Babies Need Greater Stimulation

-Babies and toddlers who are gifted typically also need greater stimulation.
-When gifted babies are not provided continuously with something interesting and novel to see, listen to, or touch, they may become bored and fussy.
+Gifted babies and toddlers typically also need greater stimulation.
+When you don’t provide them continuously with something interesting and novel to see, listen to, or touch, they may become bored and fussy.
 Some studies have found that gifted babies and toddlers typically become bored with familiar things faster.
 They’re always craving new and different stimulation.3

-If your baby is no longer being calmed by the song used to comfort her, and you have to play a new and unfamiliar song to make her happy, this is a sign that she craves novelty.
-You may also see this if your child quickly becomes disinterested in new toys.
-This can be a sign that your child is gifted because she is craving new and interesting stimulation.
+For instance, if a song that used to comfort your baby no longer calms them, and you have to play a new and unfamiliar song to make them happy, this is a sign that they crave novelty.
+You may also see this if your child quickly becomes disinterested in new toys, meaning they want new and interesting stimulation.

 So, what should you do if you suspect your child is gifted?
 You don’t need to change anything.
-You should continue to provide your child with the same enriching environment of experiences to challenge all of their senses.
-Continue talking to your gifted child, asking questions, reading to him, singing to him, and encouraging him to talk back to you.
-There is no need to do anything differently because all children must get a wide variety of experiences.
+You should continue to provide your child with the same enriching environment of experiences to challenge all their senses.
+Continue talking to your gifted child, asking questions, reading to them, singing to them, and encouraging them to talk back to you.
+There’s no need to do anything differently because all children must get a wide variety of experiences.

-Also, it is important to remember that the way we interact with children can build their intelligence.
-Some studies show that the type of questions we ask children can challenge them and make them smarter.4 Think about how you interact with your child.
-How can you make it more interesting to add to his vocabulary and critical thinking?
+Also, it’s important to remember that how we interact with our children can build their intelligence.
+Some studies show that the type of questions we ask children can challenge them and make them smarter.4 So, think about how you interact with your child.
+How can you make it more interesting to add to their vocabulary and critical thinking?
 All children need positive and interesting interactions with mom and dad.
 It helps to build their vocabulary, academic skills, and social skills.

 We all think our children are “gifted” at some point.
-But it is important to remember that every child has their own gifts to share, even if they aren’t identified as intellectually gifted.
-Help your child find their gifts and support them so they can flourish.
-Maybe they are extraordinarily kind, good at basketball, a great singer, dancer, or piano player.
-Perhaps they are amazing with animals or especially great at telling stories.
-Help your child find their particular gift or passion and encourage them to cultivate it.
+But it’s important to remember that every child has their own gifts to share, even if they aren’t identified as intellectually gifted.
+Maybe they’re extraordinarily kind, good at basketball, or a great singer, dancer, or piano player.
+Perhaps they’re amazing with animals or especially great at telling stories.
+Help your child find their particular gift or passion, and encourage them to cultivate it so they can flourish.

 Share